facing the changing landscape of energy, natural resources, and the environment

 PAYNE GUIDING THE CHANGE

-The Payne Institute’s initiatives ask – and seek to answer – tough questions of broad consequence.
+The Payne Institute’s Research Areas ask – and seek to answer – tough questions of broad consequence.
 What is the future of oil and gas in Colorado and beyond?
 How will the electrification of vehicle fleets impact mineral development and the communities where mines will open up?
 What is the future of natural gas in developing countries?
 How can satellite data be harnessed to understand energy consumption around the world?
 How can energy development and water scarcity coexist?

 We are sponsoring research and organizing lectures, seminars and round-tables to tackle these challenges and share insights with local, national and international stakeholders.
 In addition, Payne has developed a commentary series highlighting major policy challenges and the diverse perspectives of the actors confronting those challenges.